Connect with us

 Uganda is planning to build a pipeline from the Albertine to Juba en route to Mombasa.
 PHOTO | FILE

-The Ugandan government is mulling the construction of an oil pipeline to the Lamu Port-South Sudan-Ethiopian (LAPSSET) corridor project in effort to fast track the country’s oil production.
+The Ugandan government is mulling the construction of an oil pipeline to the Lamu Port-South Sudan-Ethiopian (LAPSSET) corridor project to fast-track the country’s oil production.

-State minister of Energy (Minerals), Peter Lokeris said Uganda was in talks with South Sudan to build the oil pipeline from the Albertine to Juba (LAPSSET corridor) en route to Mombasa.
+State Minister for Energy (Minerals), Peter Lokeris said Uganda was in talks with South Sudan to build the oil pipeline from the Albertine to Juba en route to Mombasa.

 “It is in our best interest as a country and region and it will also help to fast track oil production here,” Mr Lokeris said last week.